fogarty-ben/QuantReg.jl/docs/src/example.md

 Degrees of freedom: 9800 total; 9786 residual
 ```

-Above, we can see the results of the three models printed to console.
+Above, we can see the results of the three models printed to the console.
 These results plus
 deeper information about each of the models is also stored in the `models` object.
 We can
 directly access each of the models by indexing the `models` object by τ values.
 For example,
 to access the median regression object, we would do the following: